 Whilst the proceedings of the Disciplinary Committee have been completed and its report has been considered / approved by the members, the Board is in the process of giving effect to the findings / decisions and taking appropriate action based on the same.
-The Management of the Board is of the opinion that adjustments, if any, to the financial statements arising out of, inter alia, the aforesaid investigation findings and discussions with the counter parties to the Agreements / MOUs / Contracts, as applicable, will be dealt with as and when finally determined.
+The Management of the Board is of the opinion that adjustments, if any, to the financial statements arising out of, inter alia, the aforesaid investigation, findings and discussions with the counter parties to the Agreements / MOUs / Contracts, as applicable, will be dealt with as and when finally determined.

-Pending completion / conclusion of the above matters, we are unable to form an opinion on the same.
+Since the above matters are pending final disposal, we are unable to form an opinion on adjustments, if any, that may be required to these financial statements on account of the above.

-c.
+e.
 The Board had either accounted for or dealt with the following matters in the earlier years on the basis of the Board's understanding / assessment / available information in the absence of signed contracts / agreements / confirmation from the counter party / all the required documentation:-

 Income from Free Commercial Time relating to IPL Season 2010 amounting to Rs.
 26.97 Crores, of which Rs.
-7.94 Crores is receivable as at 31st March, 2019, as stated in Note 22(V)(2)(a); recovery of Rs.
+7.94 Crores is receivable as at 31st March, 2020, as stated in Note 22(V)(2)(a); recovery of Rs.
 3.50 Crores paid to a vendor as stated in Note 22(V)(2)(b), out of which Rs.
-3.00 Crores is receivable as at 31st March, 2019; Minimum Purse Income amounting to Rs.
-2.86 Crores receivable as at 31st March, 2019, as stated in Note 22(V)(2)(c); recovery of Agency Commission paid to a vendor amounting to Rs.
-2.70 Crores as stated in Note 22(V)(2)(d), which is receivable as at 31st March, 2019; Central Licensing Income from two parties relating to IPL Season 2010 amounting to Rs.
+3.00 Crores is receivable as at 31st March, 2020; Minimum Purse Income amounting to Rs.
+2.86 Crores receivable as at 31st March, 2020, as stated in Note 22(V)(2)(c); recovery of Agency Commission paid to a vendor amounting to Rs.
+2.70 Crores as stated in Note 22(V)(2)(d), which is receivable as at 31st March, 2020; Central Licensing Income from two parties relating to IPL Season 2010 amounting to Rs.
 1.60 Crore and Rs.
-0.50 Crores, as stated in Notes 22(V)(2)(e) and 22(V)(2)(f), as respectively at 31st March, 2019.
-Also refer Section II (2) (b) (ii) above.
+0.50 Crores, as stated in Notes 22(V)(2)(e) and 22(V)(2)(f) respectively at 31st March, 2020.
+Also refer Section II (1) (c) above.